Derivative Of 1/square Root X

 Before diving into the specific derivative of 1/√x, let's establish a fundamental understanding of what a derivative represents.
 In simpler terms, the derivative of a function at a specific point measures the instantaneous rate of change of that function at that point.
 Geometrically, it represents the slope of the tangent line to the function's graph at that point.
 This concept is powerful because it allows us to analyze how a function changes dynamically.

 We can represent a function as f(x).
-Its derivative is often denoted as f'(x), df/dx, or dy/dx.
+That's why its derivative is often denoted as f'(x), df/dx, or dy/dx.
 The notation dy/dx emphasizes the change in y relative to the change in x.

 Rewriting the Function: A Crucial First Step